suryavan11/RtextSummary/README.md

                                                     return_sentences = T
                                                     )

-    # explore the weights to find the right threshold
+Explore the weights to find the right threshold

     quantile(testdf_sentence_level$wt, seq(0,1,0.1))

-    # get text summaries. topN sentences that have weights above weight_threshold are included in the summary
-    # the irrelevant sentences can be replaced by replace_char (use replace_char = '' to delete the irrelevant sentences)
+Get text summary. topN sentences that have weights above weight_threshold are included in the summary The irrelevant sentences can be replaced by replace_char (use replace_char = '' to delete the irrelevant sentences)

     testdf_summary = summary.model$transform(testdf,
                                              doc_id = 'docid',
                                              txt_col = 'doctxt',